 VisitBritain therefore monitors perceptions of Britain’s welcome in key markets around the world to understand both what people think and why.
 We also track the actual level of welcome visitors report they experience in Britain.

 Welcome is one of four aspects (out of the twenty three) for which the UK is ranked outside the top ten.
 Although still within the upper half of nations Welcome is an area of relative weakness for us, especially when compared to other factors relating to Tourism or Culture.
-In 2018 the UK was ranked 15th out of 50 destinations for Welcome whilst for both Tourism and Culture the UK came 4th.
-The UK’s Welcome rank has ranged between 10th in 2013 and 15th in 2018 over the last ten years.
+In 2019 the UK was ranked 16th out of 50 destinations for Welcome whilst the UK came 4th for Tourism and 5th for Culture.
+The UK’s Welcome rank has ranged between 10th in 2013 and 16th in 2019 over the last ten years.

 |If visited, the people would make me feel very welcome||14||13||13||12||13||10||13||11||12||13||15||16||11||18|

 Behind these headline Welcome ranks for the UK we also know welcome varies by visitor market.
-For example amongst Australians and Chinese, the UK is in the top five; for some visitor markets, the UK’s rank is in the lower half of the table, down to 41st.
+For example amongst respondents from Australia and the USA, the UK is in the top five; for some visitor markets, the UK’s rank is in the lower half of the table, down to 45th.

 In the 2017 NBI VisitBritain explored the various elements of a holiday welcome which will be influential before the trip, during the planning stages and other elements experienced on holiday.
 These elements were:

 |Before a holiday||During a holiday|